Verification: d74e5bf16d135a91

 What Shines

-Because of introductions, character overload risk.
-Some viewers may feel lost among names and relationships; pace is slower in parts as setup dominates.
+Due to character introductions, there is a risk of overload.
+Some viewers may feel lost among names and relationships, and the pace is slower in parts as setup dominates.

 [Episode 2]